eyanoapp/opensigl/docs/en/bhima-stock/private-policy/index.md

 ## Privacy Policy

 ### 1 Introduction
-This Privacy Policy describes how BHIMA STOCK (‘App’) collects, uses and shares your information when you use our App, in accordance with Google Play requirements and applicable laws (GDPR, CCPA).
+This Privacy Policy describes how OpenSIGL STOCK (‘App’) collects, uses and shares your information when you use our App, in accordance with Google Play requirements and applicable laws (GDPR, CCPA).

 ### 2. Data collected
 We collect the following information: